Configure One-to-One relationship using Fluent API in Entity Framework Core

 The City entity has a Reference Navigation Property called CityInformation.

-public CityInformation CityInformation { get; set; }
+public CityInformation?
+CityInformation { get; set; }

 Similary the CityInformation entity has a Reference Navigation Property called City

-public City City { get; set; }
+public City City { get; set; } = null!;

 Next configure the OnModelCreating method in the DB Context Class of Entity Framework Core as shown below.